 Barbecues are an excellent way of cooking healthy and nutritious options, just be sure to choose carefully and watch out for hidden calories and fats.
 Check out our handy tips for healthy barbecuing.

 Whether you’re attending a barbecue or hosting one yourself, there are plenty of opportunities for making healthy choices.
 BYO is a great policy when it comes to barbecuing, as you can ensure that you’ll be able to enjoy nutritious foods you love.
 Bring along a salad or some veggies to grill on the barbecue when you’re visiting friends or family, so you can be sure you’ll have something healthy to eat.

 Here are some hints for making healthy barbecue choices:

-- Trim the visible fat off meat.
+- Trim the visible fat off meat before eating.

 What about alcohol?

-Alcohol also lessens the body’s ability to burn fat.
+Alcohol also lessens your body’s ability to burn fat.
 The body treats alcohol as a toxin, so it gives priority to metabolising alcohol over other calories consumed.
 This means that any excess food you eat while drinking is stored as fat.
 And a lot of this fat is stored around the belly area – a health danger zone.

 Summer food safety

 Hot summer weather, flies and insects can increase your risk of food poisoning.
 However with a few simple precautions, you can look after the health of yourself and your family.